Williamson, Ravindra Centuries Punish Depleted South Africa - UrduPoint

 Williamson and Ravindra survived some anxious early moments before settling and their patient approach was rewarded on a pitch that flattened out.

+"The way I bat is natural, if it's there I'll hit it, but on that surface I had to be a lot more selective," Ravindra said.

+"Kane was providing me with the perfect template of how to do it.
+Being able to lean from him throughout the partnership was great."

-There were just two loose shots and the pair will resume on Monday needing 38 more to post the highest partnership for any New Zealand wicket against South Africa.
+With just two loose shots during their partnership, the pair will resume on Monday needing 38 more to post the highest partnership for any New Zealand wicket against South Africa.

 Williamson was on 45 when his skied shot off Ruan de Swardt was spilled by Edward Moore running backwards at extra cover.